ubco-db/EmbedDB/docs/advancedQueries.md

 ### Projection

 Projects out columns of the input operator.
 Projected columns must be in the order in which they are in the input operator.
-Column indexes are zero-indexed
+Column indexes are zero-indexed.

 ```c
 uint8_t projCols[] = {0, 1, 3}; // Must be strictly increasing. i.e. cannot have column 3 before column 1